Forward-Nexus/fwdai-pro/pro-os/user-docs/user-guide/understanding-the-system.md

 ## 🎯 Bonnie Jo's Recovery Expertise

-**Current Focus:** Clinical review of LiNa's language
+**Current Focus:** Clinical review of AI companion language

 **Notes:**
-- LiNa's tone is good - supportive without being preachy
+- AI companion's tone is good - supportive without being preachy
 - "One day at a time" messaging is on point
 - Suggest adding more sobriety date celebration